 I’ve recently gotten into learning about the big events that happened in my lifetime that I was either too young or too uninterested in truly learning about.
 Amongst the OJ Simpson trial and Bill Clinton scandal is Jon Benet Ramsey.
 The notion of who murdered her still plagues the world, but there are some details that got lost in the media frenzy.
 The documentary takes a different angle where various Colorado-area actors are interviewed and tested for the roles of real people involved in the case, including John and Patsy Ramsey, Burke Ramsey, John Mark Karr, and Boulder police officials.
 During the process, the would-be actors reveal their emotions about the case and offer their own speculations.

-Before 9/11, the United States experienced their greatest act of domestic terrorism on April 19th, 1995 when Timothy McVeigh drove five-ton fertilizer bomb in his truck and parked it in front of a federal building in Oklahoma City.
-A few minutes later 168 people were dead and 675 were injured.
-It was the first modern day mass terrorist attack from an alt-right supremacist group and feels a little too close to home in the political climate we are currently in.
+Before 9/11, the United States experienced its greatest act of domestic terrorism on April 19th, 1995 when Timothy McVeigh drove a five-ton fertilizer bomb in his truck and parked it in front of a federal building in Oklahoma City.
+Just a few minutes later 168 people were dead and 675 were injured.
+It was the first modern-day mass terrorist attack from an alt-right supremacist group and feels a little too close to home in the political climate we are currently in.
 As we all know – history has a strange way of repeating itself, so this is a must-see for those of us who didn’t live it.

 I first learned about these documentaries, when I heard about it on NYT’s podcast, The Daily that I listen to every morning and knew I had to watch it.
 This documentary was groundbreaking when it came to Russia and the Sochi Olympics.
-It was by accident that the director discovered the makings of the Russian doping scandal and the intense cover up behind it.
+It was by accident that the director discovered the makings of the Russian doping scandal.
+The intense cover-up behind it is crazy.
 You’ll be shocked that you didn’t know this was happening just a few years ago and the unbelievable story of mad scientists and scary politicians.

-That’s my list thus far, let me know if I left any that you love off.
+That’s my list of the best documentaries on Netflix.
+I’d love to know if there are any that I left off.
 I’m always looking for new things to watch and have developed a strong taste for documentaries with dinner.